jupyterlab/jupyterlab/docs/source/user/jupyterhub.rst

 JupyterLab on JupyterHub
 ------------------------

-JupyterLab works out of the box with JupyterHub, and can even run side-by-side with the classic Notebook.
-There are a couple of configuration options you may want to set.
+JupyterLab works out of the box with JupyterHub, and can even run side by side with the classic Notebook.

 If you install JupyterLab on a system running JupyterHub, it will immediately be available at the ``/lab`` URL, but users will still be directed to the classic Notebook (``/tree``) by default.
-To change the user's default user interface to JupyterLab set the following configuration options in your :file:`jupyterlab_config.py` file::
+To change the user's default user interface to JupyterLab, set the following configuration option in your :file:`jupyterlab_config.py` file::

     c.Spawner.default_url = '/lab'